miroslawmajka/cucumber-boilerplate/README.md

 The views served by that application provide simple AJAX-like interaction and also an embedded iframe.

-The Gherking test scenarios in the [sample-cucumber.feature](features/sample-cucumber.feature) file rely on this application running in the background.
+The Gherkin test scenarios in the [sample-cucumber.feature](features/sample-cucumber.feature) file rely on this application running in the background.

 The application is available at https://github.com/miroslawmajka/sample-express-app.